pentandra/lifepreserver/content/blog/reimagining-research-communications/index.md

 all from scratch, almost as if we were outside of the current system?
-Fortunately or unfortunately, it is not likely that these changes will take place in real life this way, but it was fun for a couple days to play our hand at redesigning the way we do things, to take the blinders off and freely experiment.
-It think this premise also suggests the immense task that lays ahead as we seek to make these foundational changes in our society while wading through the modus operandi of research practices that is so entrenched in our culture right now.
+Fortunately or unfortunately, it is not likely that these changes will take place in real life this way, but it was fun for a couple days to play our hand at redesigning the way we do things, to take the blinders off and experiment freely.
+It think this premise also suggests the immense task that lays ahead as we seek to make these foundational changes in our society while wading through the modus operandi of research practices that our culture is so entrenched in right now.

 ## Preparations for a workshop